 Ms. Rose Cass is the Vice President of Finance.
 She has 35 years of experience in Finance with positions in both the private and public sectors.
 Rose has worked for the Academy since 1998 in the Finance Division, and was promoted to Vice President of Finance in 2012.
 She is responsible for the financial functions of the Academy, budgeting, audit and reporting.
 Previously she was Vice President of Finance for Bank of Boston in Geneva, Switzerland and controller for Hahn Development Corporation in Los Angeles, California.
 She has an Associate Degree in Accounting from Cape Cod Community College, a Bachelor of Science in Accounting and Education from the University of Massachusetts at Dartmouth and a Master in Business Administration from Suffolk University Boston.

 Captain Edward Rozak is the Vice President of Student Services and Commandant of Cadets.
 He is a retired Marine Corps Officer, having served 23 years in the U.S. Marine Corps from 1976 – 1999.
 His personal military awards include the Defense Meritorious Service Medal (with oak leaf cluster), Meritorious Service Medal, Navy Commendation Medal with 2 stars and various unit and campaign awards.
 Captain Rozak came to the Academy after his retirement from the Marine Corps in 1999, and has served as a Company Officer, Assistant Baseball Coach, Assistant Commandant and in 2005 was appointed to his current position.
 Captain Rozak is married and resides in Plymouth, MA.
-He and his wife Nancy have three children: Joe is a Major in the U.S. Air Force, Nicole is an X-Ray technician at Beth Israel Hospital and Alex is entering his senior year at Massachusetts Maritime Academy.
+He and his wife Nancy have three children: Joe is a Major in the U.S. Air Force, Nicole is an X-Ray technician at Beth Israel Hospital and Alex graduated from Massachusetts Maritime Academy.

 Technology & Library Services